 Healing Part 6 – Understanding, Embracing, and Exercising Delegated Authority

-Today many people are quite uncomfortable with having or exercising authority.
+Today many people are quite uncomfortable with having or exercising authority over others.
 It is commonplace for adults to ask small children to call them by their first names, choosing to be on familiar terms with the very young instead of teaching them to respect their elders.
 My opinion is this aversion to being in authority is directly related to a refusal to be under proper authority.
 We seldom wish to be what we despise.

 As Christ’s modern day representatives, we have the privilege of continuing Christ’s ministry on the earth.
 This will be hindered unless we come to terms with exercising our delegated authority in Christ.